220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/data-structures-algorithms.md

 And we can find tight bounds.
 This is a stronger measurement with more exact boundaries, written in Big-Theta, or Big-Θ notation.
 Formal definition of Big-Θ: f(n) = Θ (g(n)) => there are positive constants c1, c2, and k, such that 0 ≤ c1g(n) ≤ f(n) ≤ c2g(n) for all n ≥ k.

+Think of these concepts like a ceiling and a floor.
+If you jump, no matter how high you are able to jump you can't go higher than the ceiling.
+When you come back down you can't go lower than the floor.
+We are guaranteeing that no matter how long it takes function f to run, it will be no worse than function g.

 ## Classifying Complexity
 Some common complexities found when analyzing algorithms include from best (least) to worst (greatest) complexity: